Vasconic substrate hypothesis: General criticism

 The Bascologist Joseba Lakarra rejects Vennemann's Vasconic etymologies, as he considers them to be incompatible with the current state of research on historical phonology and morphology of Basque.
-Larry Trask concludes that Vennemann found an aglutinating language unrelated to Basque, which could e.g. be Indo-European.
+Larry Trask concludes that Vennemann found an agglutinating language unrelated to Basque, which could e.g. be Indo-European.

 Harald Bichlmeier points out that Vennemann compares the etymological roots of the toponymy with modern Basque words.
 This is incoherent, as the comparison should be done using the reconstructed forms of Proto-Basque.

 Jürgen Udolph shows that some of the assumed Vasconic roots are in fact Indo-European like Vennemann's *muna, especially since Proto-Basque lacked word initial /m/.
 Stefan Georg adds, that some roots do not exist in Basque or Proto-Basque.

 According to Lutz Reichardt the hypothesis is based on the assumption that "settlement continuity exists and that this means continuity of names throughout all languages being spoken in that settlement".
-Furthermore, he criticizes the methodology applied by those who support he Vasconian hypothesis:
+Furthermore, he criticizes the methodology applied by those who support the Vasconian hypothesis:

 Hayim Y. Sheynin, an expert on Semitic languages, reviewed the work of Vennemann and concluded that his reasoning is based on outdated data and scientific works rejected by critics.
 He states that much of the evidence presented for an Afro-Asiatic stratum is objectable and based on mere sound similarities only.

 Peter Anreiter noted that toponymy with an unknown meaning can be "interpreted" in almost any language.
 To demonstrate his point, he then "interprets" the Vasconisms proposed by Vennemann as Turkish words.
-Nonetheless he states that words with plausible Indo-European etymology should be considered as toponymy of Indo-European origin.
+Nonetheless, he states that words with plausible Indo-European etymology should be considered as toponymy of Indo-European origin.

 Piotr Gąsiorowski cautioned that it is unclear whether or not an Old European Hydronymy exists at all.
-According to him it is mere speculation to postulate an etymology for similarly-appearing toponymy from a vast area without being able to show that they are indeed from the same substratum.
+According to him it is mere speculation to postulate an etymology for similarly appearing toponymy from a vast area without being able to show that they are indeed from the same substratum.